osiegmar/logback-gelf/README.md

 - UDP (with chunking)
 - TCP (with or without TLS encryption)
 - Deflate compression in UDP mode
-- Client side load balancing (round robin)
+- Client side load balancing (round-robin)
 - Forwarding of MDC (Mapped Diagnostic Context)
 - Forwarding of caller data
 - Forwarding of static fields